 Now for the professional experience part.
 Most candidates merely focus on the years they’ve been working.
 Since your experience is limited, focus instead on the useful techniques and methods you employed during your internship, as well as the responsibilities you had and any accomplishments you made.

 If you’re going through a professional certification program or have just started your internship, you can create a general area on your resume specifically for related professional techniques and industry methods.
 List any learned skills used or future strategies you have or will employ in your career.
-Using bulleted entries in your resume allow for easy reading.
+Using bulleted entries in your resume allows for easy reading.

 Remember, regardless of the type of position you are seeking or the amount of experience you have under your belt, make sure you have an eye-catching and professional-looking resume.
 Simple borders, a little color, a relevant graphic, or bolding key points can go a long way for making you stand out amongst the numerous other candidates.